Posted by ESPN.com's Adam Rittenberg

 That's seven points right there.
 At worst, Northwestern should have been up 10-3 at the half.

 The Wildcats then opened the second half with a brilliant scoring drive capped by a 46-yard Rasheed Ward touchdown catch.
 But in a scene Northwestern fans are all too familiar with, kicker Amado Villarreal missed on the extra point attempt.
 The conversion would have forced Missouri to score a touchdown in the closing minutes rather than settle for a field goal.
-Northwestern's defense did a great job of keeping Missouri out of the end zone, so the chances for a stop were likely.
+Northwestern's defense did a great job of keeping Missouri out of the end zone, so a stop was likely.

 Eight points on special teams likely doomed the Wildcats, and that's not even counting a missed field goal in the opening half.
 In a game where Northwestern did so many things right, the special teams details really stung.